mroening/CIS560Project/README.md

 ## how to push changes to the repo:
 ```
 git add .
-git commit -a -m "<the title of the commit here>"
+git commit -a -m "<the description of the commit here>"
 git push
 ```
+be sure to keep the title description short, you are restricted to ~560 characters

 ## how to create a branch
 ### True sigma programmers don't do branches but if you need it: